You are here

 References

-Revised by Brandi Karisch, PhD, Associate Extension/Research Professor, Animal and Dairy Science; from an earlier version by Jane A. Parish, PhD, Professor and Head, North Mississippi Research and Extension Center, and Trent Smith, PhD, Associate Professor, Animal and Dairy Science.
+Revised by Brandi Karisch, PhD, Associate Extension/Research Professor, Animal and Dairy Sciences; from an earlier version by Jane A. Parish, PhD, Professor and Head, North Mississippi Research and Extension Center, and Trent Smith, PhD, Associate Professor, Animal and Dairy Sciences.

 Department: Animal & Dairy Science